W01 Setup: Tools – Hosting – GitHub Repository

 Overview

 GitHub is a web-based platform used for version control and collaboration.
-GitHub offers the distributed version control and source code management functionality of Git, and has its own features.
+It offers the distributed version control and source code management functionality of Git, along with its own additional features.

 Instructions